ferrucc-io/ferruccio/content/posts/music.md

 **Mask**

-I really like Vaal, she’s an elusive producer from Italy that keeps a super low profile as a personality.
+I really like Vaal, she’s an elusive producer that keeps a super low profile as a personality.
 Her music is a sci-fi soundtrack that brings me in an immersive emotional state that I find really hard to describe.
+(Some rumors say she's Sting's daughter)

 Anyway’s Vaal is signed by Tale Of Us which are also another eclectic duo I really like.